ryanong/mongoid_spacial/README.md

   field :source,            type: Array,    spacial: true
   # if you want something besides the defaults {bit: 24, min: -180, max: 180} just set index to the options on the index
   # field :source,            type: Array,    spacial: true
-  # try not set index for this field manually as we record what geo fields are index for some handy fields later
+  # try not set index for this field manually as we record what spacial fields are index for some handy fields later

   # set return_array to true if you do not want a hash returned all the time
   field :mouth,             type: Array,    spacial: {lat: 'latitude', lng: 'longitude', return_array: true }